 Many professionals confuse high-functioning anxiety with adult ADHD.
 Read our guide to understand the difference.

-Read: Adult ADHD vs. Anxiety Guide →It is not a formal diagnosis in the DSM-5, but it is a very real clinical presentation of Generalized Anxiety Disorder (GAD).
-The difference is that instead of "freezing," your fight-or-flight response makes you "fight" (overwork, over-prepare).
-Because you are functional, you often don't get help until you hit burnout.
+Read: Adult ADHD vs. Anxiety Guide →Here's what I've seen: it's not a formal diagnosis in the DSM-5, but it's a very real clinical presentation of anxiety.
+The difference is that instead of "freezing," your fight-or-flight response makes you "fight"—overwork, over-prepare, overachieve.
+Because you're functional, you often don't get help until burnout forces the issue.
+That's not a flaw in you; it's how the system works.

-This is the #1 fear I hear.
-The answer is no. Anxiety is a dirty fuel—it burns hot and fast, but it damages the engine.
-We replace that fuel with values-driven motivation.
-You will likely become more effective because you won't be wasting mental energy on catastrophic thinking or second-guessing every email.
+Here's what I've seen: the opposite happens.
+Anxiety is a dirty fuel—it burns hot and fast, but it damages the engine.
+We replace that with values-driven motivation.
+Most clients become more effective because they're not wasting mental energy on catastrophic thinking, racing thoughts, or second-guessing every email.
+The edge doesn't go away; it just stops cutting you.

-Yes, I specifically reserve evening spots for professionals who cannot leave work during the day.
-Virtual therapy allows you to transition from "work mode" to "therapy mode" without a commute.
+Yes.
+I specifically reserve evening spots for professionals who can't leave work during the day.
+Virtual therapy across Ontario means no commute—you can transition from "work mode" to "therapy mode" without losing an hour to traffic or explaining your calendar to colleagues.

 You don't have to wait for a breakdown to ask for help.
 Therapy can be the tool that helps you sustain your success without the suffering.